Semrush helps you:

 5. Optimize Your Site’s Loading Speed

-6. Track Your Results With The Google Search Console
+6. Track Your Results With Google Search Console

 7. Optimize Images for SEO